scp756-221/course-site/docs/a4/page.md

 /home/k8s# kubectl -n c756ns delete deployment cmpt756s2-v1
 ```

+This is a good point for a break.
+Take five minutes to stretch before resuming.

 ### 3.3 Querying the music service

-This version of the music service  (S2) is not standalone.
-It relies upon several other resources:
+This final version of the music service (S2) in the application is not standalone; it relies upon several other resources:

 * **DB:** The database service, providing persistent storage to the two higher-level services, S1 and S2.
 * **DynamoDB:** An Amazon service, called by DB to actually store the values.